-These ultra springy shears are great at cutting through both skin and bones on whatever poultry you’re prepping.
-The added spring in the handles ensures that you won’t have to exert too much effort because it greatly reduces the strain in your hand.
+These ultra-springy shears are great at cutting through both skin and bones on whatever poultry you’re prepping.
+The added spring in the handles ensures that you won’t have to exert too much effort because it greatly reduces the strain on your hand.
 The handle lock holds the shear, and the grip is non-slip and easy to hold.
 The blade is slightly tapered, which helps the shears navigate their way into narrow, tough-to-reach spots.

 One shear has a handle loop that provides a more secure grip and stability.
 One blade is micro-serrated to help slice through thick skin and flesh without slipping.
 The locking mechanism also protects the blade while in storage.